-E.4.3 Where two or more related types have significant commonality, consider explicitly defining their common parent as a type and use subtyping for the individual types.
+G.5.3 Where two or more related types have significant commonality, consider explicitly defining their common parent as a type and use subtyping for the individual types.
 This approach makes clear the relationship and the commonality, and encourages (though does not force) this to continue as the types evolve.
 It thus facilitates the use of common implementation approaches to the handling of values of these types.

 '''

+Envelope

 ::= SET {

-Envelope

-typeA

-TypeA,
+typeA TypeA,

-typeB

-TypeB
+typeB TypeB

-OPTIONAL
+OPTIONAL,

 typeC TypeC

 OPTIONAL }

 the common parent

 Envelope (WITH COMPONENTS

 ABEnvelope

 ::=

-{ . . .
+typeB

+PRESENT, typeC

 ABSENT )

+where typeB must always appear and typeC must not

+::= Envelope (WITH COMPONENTS

+ACEnvelope

 typeB

-PRESENT, typeC
+ABSENT, typeC

+PRESENT ))

+where typeC must always appear and typeB must not

 '''